Sometime In The ’70s

 172 “K” Street – Sometime In Thee ’70s

 I lived in this apartment building with Mike Hosner for a short time.
 Not sure how long, and not sure where I was working then.
-I am going to guess I was still working at John Evans.
+I will guess I was still working at John Evans.
 I think I still had my VW Bug because I remember driving to San Francisco while I lived in this building.

 7063 South 2200 West – Sometime In The ’70s

-My stepfather died from cancer in October of 1974.
-At the time, he died mother, and Fred was living in a house in West Jordan, Utah.
+My stepfather died from cancer in October 1974.
+At the time he died mother and Fred was living in a house in West Jordan, Utah.
 The house was on an acre or more, and Fred kept horses.

 If I remember, it was Fred’s wish that I move in with my mother to help with the horses.
-At that time, I still worked for John Evans Company.
+I still worked for John Evans Company.
 I’m not sure how I got around in those days, but I think I bought my Monte Carlo while I lived here.